 One interesting perspective from the Sisense survey shows business leaders expressing great optimism about the future, with 79% reporting they expect to survive the COVID-19 shutdowns and, in some cases, expand their operations.
 Almost half said they see business opportunities coming out of the pandemic.

 Many companies leveraging data analytics to make operations more efficient and effective may also launch broader changes in their business approach.
 According to the survey, government agencies and businesses in the healthcare, travel, and manufacturing industries plan to use COVID-19 as a chance to refocus their business model and overhaul resource planning.

 In the business environment created by the pandemic, those with skills in business analytics will become more valued than ever.
-A Master of Science in Business Analytics degree prepares graduates with the skills needed to bring the most sophisticated analytics methods and tools to solve business challenges.
+Online master degree programs in business prepare graduates with the skills needed to bring the most sophisticated analytics methods and tools to solve business challenges.

 Merrimack College designed the program with insight from an industry advisory council, ensuring that graduates leave the program with the skills employers currently need.
 That’s especially important in the current situation where unique circumstances have made business analytics experts more highly respected – and needed – than ever.